katel85/pands-project2021-/README.md

 VSCODE- Visual Studio Code is a freeware source-code editor made by Microsoft for Windows, Linux and macOS.
 All code for this project was written though this application.
 It is an amazing platform for someone beginning their programming/scripting journey as it is incredibly user friendly.

 GITHUB-GitHub is a cloud-based hosting service that lets you manage Git repositories.
 If you have open-source projects that use Git, then GitHub is designed to help you better manage them.
 This was used to store all the code that was written and the overall project.
-The beauty is that yu can access this cloud base service from any machine.[3]
+The beauty is that you can access this cloud base service from any machine.[3]

 ## Iris Dataset Code and Analysis: